Taught to knit at junior school, Martin Storey fell in love with the craft at a young age and is now one of the bestknown designers in the world.

-After leaving school Martin was unsure of his career path so spent time helping out on the farm and had a short stint at a firm of auctioneers.
-Martin then went to study fashion at Middlesex University which allowed him to cultivate his interest in hand knitting once more.
+After leaving school Martin spent time helping out on the family pig farm and had a short stint at a firm of auctioneers while he pondered on what career path to take.
+Encouraged by an art student friend, he completed an art foundation course and went to study fashion at Middlesex University, which allowed him to cultivate his interest in hand knitting once more.

-After graduating Martin began working for a knitwear design company, known as Artwork – which became renowned for its use of denim yarn.
-Martin was involved in creating these sought after signature denim knits which sold all over the world and liked nothing better than designing quirky 3D stitches which would show the yarn to its best advantage.
+After graduating Martin began working for knitwear design company Artwork, who became renowned for their use of denim yarn.
+Martin was involved in creating their sought-after signature denim knits, which sold all over the world.
+He liked nothing better than designing quirky 3D titches to show the yarn to its best advantage.

-Martin is, without a doubt, a very influential designer, his understanding of what knitters want, together with a fantastic eye for texture and embellishment make his garments a joy to look at and wear.
+After a lifetime of knitting and designing, Martin is a master at his craft and knows what knitters want.
+This heritage, together with a fantastic eye for texture and colour, make his garments a joy to look at, to knit and, most importantly, to wear.